Nokia: NSN's provision of intercept capability to Iran

 In 2008, Nokia Siemens Networks, a joint venture between Nokia and Siemens AG, reportedly provided Iran's monopoly telecom company with technology that allowed it to intercept the Internet communications of its citizens.
 The technology reportedly allowed Iran to use deep packet inspection to read and change the content of emails, social media, and online phone calls.
 The technology "enables authorities to not only block communication but to monitor it to gather information about individuals, as well as alter it for disinformation purposes".

 During the post-election protests in Iran in June 2009, Iran's Internet access was reported to have slowed to less than a tenth of its normal speeds, which experts suspected was due to using of deep packet inspection.

-In July 2009, Nokia began to experience a boycott of their products and services in Iran.
+In July 2009, Nokia began to experience a boycott of its products and services in Iran.
 The boycott was led by consumers sympathetic to the post-election protest movement and targeted companies deemed to be collaborating with the regime.
 Demand for handsets fell and users began shunning SMS messaging.

 Nokia Siemens Networks asserted in a press release that it provided Iran only with a "lawful intercept capability solely for monitoring of local voice calls" and that it "has not provided any deep packet inspection, web censorship, or Internet filtering capability to Iran".